'Ultimate roadside attraction' cracking open gates to begin 10 days of festival to-do's

 Local booster clubs, students organizations, churches and nonprofits use the event to sell food and wares to raise funds that they use throughout the year.
 Some organizations have reported profiting over $50,000 with a single year’s presence at the fair.

 On the far south of Dothan, the “Peanut Capital of the World, a 24-foot peanut will show you the entrance for parking to the fairgrounds, located on U.S. 231 South.
-Gates open at 4 p.m. on Nov.
-1 and close on Sunday, Nov.
+Gates open at 4 p.m. today and close Nov.
 10.

 The NPF parade will take place Saturday, Nov.
 9, at 9:30 a.m. in downtown Dothan in honor of longtime volunteer Johnny Middlebrooks.